| The following is the complete

 on live animals.
 We need this basic knowledge base in order to accurately

 assess the true danger that exists to our ferrets.
+Science is very much like law (except a scientific

 dream team rarely gets millions of dollars) in that you must have